smithgeoffrey/go-coop/jenkins/README.md

 ### Overview

-We want a Jenkins pipeline for running a go binary in a docker container.
-Possible use case is for deploying microservices in a small, secure way.
+I want a Jenkins pipeline for running a go binary in a docker container.

 ### Config

-Eventually I'll land on some steady state and can include the job's .xml file.
-For now, here's a list of the basic setup in a job I'm running:
+Here's a list of the basic setup in a job I'm running:

     SOURCE CODE MANAGEMENT